+The Nassau-born, Canadian-educated litigator attributes her success to thinking a few steps ahead of her opponent.
 The daughter of Bahamas real-estate guru Arthur Parris, Kenra always knew that she would be an attorney.
 She enrolled in law school (University of Buckingham, 2001, and later Inns of Court School of Law, 2004), then joined Callenders & Co., where she became a senior associate litigating commercial and maritime cases.

-Now, as an admirally, maritime, and commercial litigator, Kenra frequently represents crew members, vessel repair shops, shipyard owners, insurers, adjusters and others.
+Now, as an admiralty, maritime, and commercial litigator, Kenra frequently represents crew members, vessel repair shops, shipyard owners, insurers, adjusters and others.
 She has been uncannily successful in these endeavors.
 With her reputation for securing successful outcomes for clients across a broad range of practice areas, Mrs. Parris-Whittaker is a wise investment- whether for small firms, major corporations or individuals.